 What do you need to do before sewing in hair?

-If you want to get a perfect full sew in hair, prepping your hair first and choosing the best sew in technique for the ultimate installation are very necessary.
+If you want to get a perfect full sew-in hair, prepping your hair first and choosing the best sew-in technique for the ultimate installation is very necessary.
 Just think about it.

-First, you need to clean your natural hair thoroughgoing because you will keep your hair sew in for many days.
+First, you need to clean your natural hair thoroughgoing because you will keep your hair sewn in for many days.
 I advise you to use organic shampoo.

 Then, shampoo and condition your hair.
 It's your choice of how you dry it.
 The technique you use to dry your hair is your choice but if you allow your hair to air-dry or sit under a hair dryer make sure you add moisture back into your hair.